jelledenhaan/programming_project/README.md

 ## Problem statement

-Cryptocurrency is getting more and more popular these days.
-Many people do not know other coins besides the Bitcoin.
-With help of these visualizations, they get in touch with othere coins and some their characteristics.
+Cryptocurrency is getting more and more popular.
+However, many people do not know any other crypto coins besides the Bitcoin.
+With this website, people can get in touch with some other popular crypto coins and their characteristics.

 ## Solution